JhoanGZ/Horus_Game/README.md

 The project showcases our ability to work effectively in a team environment, utilizing various technologies and tools to build a functional and enjoyable game.

 Time window for the making of this game was in two weeks and this was an engaging project which I've personally enjoyed.

+## Project Concept

+Conceived to be a 3d game with pixel 2d assets and pixel art style.
+Inspired in various titles as Castlevania, Darkest Dungeon, Vampire Hunter and Diablo.

 ## Technologies Used